 FIGURE LEGENDS

 Figure 1.
-Schematic illustration of SEE process with the representation of droplet (in emulsion) shrinkage and polymer particle formation after the oily phase extraction by dense-CO2 (a).
-Vapour Liquid Equilibrium (VLE) at high pressure for the system EA-CO2 at 312 K adapted by Chrisochoou et al., (1995); the blue dot approximatively indicates the operative point, neglecting the water phase that is immiscible in CO2 in the same conditions (b).
+Schematic illustration of SEE with the representation of droplet (in emulsion) shrinkage and polymer particle formation after the oily phase extraction by dense-CO2 (a).
+Vapour Liquid Equilibrium (VLE) at high pressure for the system EA-CO2 at 312 K adapted by Chrisochoou et al., (1995); the blue dot indicates the operative point, neglecting the water phase that is immiscible in CO2 in the same conditions (b).
 SEE apparatus layout with the packed column operating in counter-current mode; other legends: CO2 supply; chiller used for CO2 cooling; diaphragm pump used for high pressure CO2; heater used for SC-CO2 heating; emulsion supply; piston pump used for the emulsion; TT-TIC, temperature control; FT-FIC, flow rate control; BPR, back pressure regulator; separator used for CO2 and solvent recovery; suspension recovery (c).

 Figure 2: Influence of the surfactant content in the water external phase on carrier size distribution obtained using low Mw-PLA (a) and low Mw-PLGA (75:25) (b).
 Fixing the polymer concentration in the oily phase and other emulsion formulation parameters, a reduction of carriers mean size was observed with the increase of surfactant concentration in the external water phase.

 Figure 3.
 FE-SEM images of carriers fabricated using emulsion formulated at increasing surfactant concentrations in the external water phase from 0.1 to 0.6% w/w.
 Low Mw-PLA (a) and low Mw-PLGA (75:25) (b).
-Fixing the all other parameters, increasing the surfactant concentration a general reduction of mean droplets size was obtained in emulsion assuring carriers mean size reduction.
+Increasing the surfactant concentration, while fixing all other parameters, results in a general reduction of mean droplet size in emulsion assuring carriers mean size reduction.

 Figure 4: Optical images of emulsions and SEM images of related carriers loaded with growth factors; high Mw-PLGA (50:50) loaded with Active hGDF-5 (a) and hTGF1 (b).

-Figure 5: SEM images and Particle Size Distributions of high Mw-PLGA (50:50) empty carriers fabricated using the same emulsion processed with different technologies: Supercritical Emulsion Extraction (SEE) and traditional solvent evaporation (SE) techniques, respectively.
+Figure 5: SEM images and Particle Size Distribution of high Mw-PLGA (50:50) empty carriers fabricated using the same emulsion processed with different technologies: Supercritical Emulsion Extraction (SEE) and traditional solvent evaporation (SE) techniques, respectively.
 Larger carriers size and distribution was observed in the case of particles obtained by SE.

 Figure 6.
 Release profiles of growth factors measured in α-MEM at 37°C up to 25 days.
-The data are expressed as amounts (ng) released from 100 mg of carriers: hTGF-β1 from high-Mw PLGA (50:50) carriers (a); ihGDF-5 and hGDF-5, respectively, from high-MW PLGA (50:50) and low-MW PLA carriers (b).
+Data are expressed as amounts (ng) released from 100 mg of carriers: hTGF-β1 from high-Mw PLGA (50:50) carriers (a); ihGDF-5 and hGDF-5, respectively, from high-MW PLGA (50:50) and low-MW PLA carriers (b).

 Figure 7.
-Carriers cytotoxicity evaluated using Chinese Hamster Ovary cell line (CHO-K1) that were treated with empty and loaded PLA and PLGA carriers for 24h and 48h: (a) empty PLA and PLGA carriers; (b) empty high-Mw PLGA carriers, fabricated with SEE and SE techniques; (c) free hTGF-β1 and hTGF-β1 loaded high-Mw PLGA carriers; (d) free hGDF-5 and hGDF-5 loaded PLGA carriers.
-The histograms report the mean percentage of viable cells compared to controls (untreated cells, 100%).
+Carrier cytotoxicity evaluated using Chinese Hamster Ovary cell line (CHO-K1) were treated with empty and loaded PLA and PLGA carriers for 24h and 48h: (a) empty PLA and PLGA carriers; (b) empty high-Mw PLGA carriers, fabricated with SEE and SE techniques; (c) free hTGF-β1 and hTGF-β1 loaded high-Mw PLGA carriers; (d) free hGDF-5 and hGDF-5 loaded PLGA carriers.
+Histograms report the mean percentage of viable cells compared to controls (untreated cells, 100%).
 The experiments were analyzed by two-tailed Student’s t-test, * p ≤ 0.05, **p < 0.01, ***p < 0.001 and **** p ≤ 0.0001; n=3.